 - Too hard to use – where the documented help is too difficult for the knowledge user to undertake (and it might also be beyond their allowed permissions)

 - Not relevant or context aware – where the identified knowledge isn’t relevant to the knowledge seeker’s current situation

 These five knowledge management issues are often the “symptoms” rather than the “root causes” of knowledge management failure, and are definitely worth digging futher into.

 Some of the Common Root Causes of Knowledge Management Issues

-In order to understand why the above five issues exist, a good starting point for bullet #1 would be understanding five of the 7 Principles of Knowledge Management written by Dave Snowden, Chief Scientific Officer at Cognitive Edge.
+In order to understand why the above five knowledge management issues exist, a good starting point for bullet #1 would be understanding five of the 7 Principles of Knowledge Management written by Dave Snowden, Chief Scientific Officer at Cognitive Edge.